 - Web Account Manager (WAM): WAM is the default token broker on Windows 10 or newer devices.
 WAM also provides a plugin framework that identity providers can build on and enable SSO to their applications relying on that identity provider.

-- Azure AD CloudAP plugin: An Azure AD specific plugin built on the CloudAP framework, that verifies user credentials with Azure AD during Windows sign in.
+- Microsoft Entra CloudAP plugin: a Microsoft Entra specific plugin built on the CloudAP framework that verifies user credentials with Microsoft Entra ID during Windows sign in.

-- Azure AD WAM plugin: An Azure AD specific plugin built on the WAM framework, that enables SSO to applications that rely on Azure AD for authentication.
+- Microsoft Entra WAM plugin: a Microsoft Entra specific plugin built on the WAM framework that enables SSO to applications that rely on Microsoft Entra ID for authentication.

-- Dsreg: An Azure AD specific component on Windows 10 or newer, that handles the device registration process for all device states.
+- Dsreg: a Microsoft Entra specific component on Windows 10 or newer, that handles the device registration process for all device states.

 What does the PRT contain?

-A PRT contains claims generally contained in any Azure AD refresh token.
+A PRT contains claims found in most Microsoft Entra ID refresh tokens.
 In addition, there are some device-specific claims included in the PRT.
 They are as follows: